Office Market Overview

 Being strongly dependent on foreign tourism, the Algarve region was highly impacted by the Covid-19 outbreak.
 After a 62% breakdown in overnight stays in 2020, Algarve achieved 10.8 million overnight stays in 2021, + 38% y-o-y but still about half the demand levels of 2019.
-In the first half of 2022, 7.5 overnight stays were recorded, 13% below 2019 levels.
-In the first five months of 2022, UK, Germany and the Netherlands continued to top the ranking of main markets in the region.
+In 2022, 7,9 million overnight stays were recorded - 5% below 2019 levels.
+UK and Germany continue to top the ranking of main international markets in the region.

 Algarve observed a fair growth in terms of supply, although at a slower pace than the demand.
 In 2021, the Algarve region registered 29,698 rooms, distributed across 259 hotels and hotel-apartments, primarily located in the region's central area.
-In 2022, we highlight the opening of two 5-star hotels, Marriot’s W Algarve, during the first half of the year, and Verdelago Resort due to inaugurate in the second half.
+In 2022, Algarve gained 8 new hotels.

 The hotel sector in Algarve has benefitted from a very positive price performance from 2015 to 2017, having then stabilized.
 In 2019, hotel occupancy rate was 64% and RevPAR €71.
 Despite the fall over the past two years, since February 2022 RevPAR is higher than 2019.